Tailcreek Mastiffs - English Mastiff breeders in Alberta, Canada

 • Contact Us

 Dog shows are wonderfully fun for those people wanting to participate in a leisure activity with their dog.
 It’s also a great place to meet other people with similar interests.
-The thrill of competition keeps exhibitors coming back for more!
-There’s a variety of events to participate in, including junior handling competition for kids.
+Whether you are competitive or just there to have fun there is something for everyone, even junior handling for kids.
+Get out there and show off your fabulous dog!

 The conformation ring

 Behind all the fun, there is a serious purpose to conformation dog shows…evaluation of breeding stock.
 Dogs are being judged against the written breed standard which takes into consideration physical characteristics as well as correct temperament and movement.
-Not everyone who is involved in showing will breed, some do it just for fun!
+However, not everyone who is involved in showing will breed, some do it just for fun.

-Each breed is judged separately, first the males in order of age with the youngest classes first, then the female classes.
+Each breed is judged separately, first the males in order of age with the youngest first, then the female classes.
 Last to go are the specials (dogs that already have their championship).
+Visit our glossary of dog show terms to learn the "lingo".

 In each class dogs are brought into and moved around the ring so the judge can evaluate their movement.
 Handlers then stand their dogs in profile.
 The judge will examine the dogs individually, checking for things such as correct structure, head shape, expression, coat qualities, length of ears and tail, the alignment of the teeth, body proportions, shoulder and pelvic angles, topline, and male dogs are checked for the presence of two testicles.
 Dogs are moved individually, then together so the judge can compare them.
 The judge will award 1st through 4th placements for each class.
 The winner of each class is brought back into the ring to compete for winners dog and winners bitch (only the winners dog and bitch will accumulate points towards their championship).
 The last class is for the specials along with the winners dog and winners bitch who will all compete for the coveted Best of Breed award.